Qiang156/VaimoTask/README.md

 - Create xml with configurable products and color simple products
 - Use id + hex as sku (1048-B28378)
 - Image named 1048-B28378.jpg with a color border/box https://www.php.net/manual/en/function.imagerectangle.php

+>
+> ---
+> Phase 2 **processing**
+> - Information from vaimo confluence
+> > - Configurable products must come AFTER it's simple products in the import file
+> > - The parent_sku attribute must include a configurable products SKU, in case it should be a child
+> > - Alternatively, configurable product may contain comma-separated list of all child SKUs listed in the child_products node.
+> - For child product, need to put them in front of their parent product with parent_sku tag with their parent's sku and type tag with virtual string.
+> - For parent product, should write with type tag with configurable and configurable_attributes tag with specific options.
+> ---

 ### Phase 3
 - Minor frontend changes, like a banner, remove unwanted functions, add some colors etc